Intermittency for the wave and heat equations with fractional noise in time: Framework

+We now discuss the concept of solution.
+Informally, a (mild) solution of \eqref{wave} or \eqref{heat} should be a process $\{u(t,x);t \geq 0,x \in\bR^d\}$ which satisfies

-Replacing informally $u(s,y)$ on the right-hand side of (\ref{def-sol}) by its definition and iterating this procedure, we conclude that the solution of \eqref{wave} or \eqref{heat} should be given by the following series of iterated integrals:
+provided the stochastic integral on the right-hand side is well defined (in a certain sense).
+Still informally, replacing $u(s,y)$ on the right-hand side of (\ref {def-sol-1}) by its definition and iterating this procedure, we conclude that the solution of \eqref{wave} or \eqref{heat} should be given by the following series of iterated integrals: